 What Are the Potential Risks and Side Effects of Hair Transplant for Afro Hair?

-Swelling and Discomfort: Swelling most often affects the forehead and around the eyes, peaking between days 2 to 4 and resolving within one week.
-It occurs as fluid shifts post-surgery and is not specific to hair type, but is more visible in high-density graft sessions as shown in “Swelling After Hair Transplant”, published in MedArt Clinics Journal.
+- Swelling and Discomfort: Swelling affects the forehead and around the eyes, peaking between days 2 to 4 and resolving within one week.
+It occurs as fluid shifts after surgery and is not specific to hair type, though it is more visible in high-density graft sessions.

-Numbness: Temporary numbness occurs when nerves are affected during graft harvesting or implantation, usually resolving within 6 to 12 weeks.
-It's more common in strip (FUT) procedures than in minimally invasive FUE according to “Complications in Hair Restoration Surgery: A Retrospective Study”, published in the Journal of Cutaneous and Aesthetic Surgery.
+- Numbness: Temporary numbness occurs when nerves are affected during graft harvesting or implantation, resolving within 6 to 12 weeks.
+It is more common in strip (FUT) procedures than in minimally invasive FUE, according to "Hair Transplantation Surgery: Its Current Status," published in the Journal of Cutaneous and Aesthetic Surgery (Mysore, 2010).